How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 Income to clear 55% TDSR5,807 ÷ 0.55~S$10,560/mo gross

-The owner extracts S$500,000 in cash at ordinary home-loan pricing (fixed ~1.4% p.a. in 2026) — but must clear the 55% TDSR on the combined S$1.1M loan, requiring roughly S$10,560/month gross income (before existing debts).
-If income falls short, dropping the cash-out so the total loan is ≤ 50% of value (S$1M total, i.e. S$400K cash-out) removes the TDSR test entirely.
+The owner pulls out S$500,000 in cash at ordinary home-loan pricing (fixed ~1.4% p.a. in 2026).
+To get it, they have to clear the 55% TDSR on the combined S$1.1M loan, which needs roughly S$10,560/month in gross income before existing debts.
+If income falls short, dropping the cash-out so the total loan is ≤ 50% of value (S$1M total, i.e. S$400K cash-out) takes the TDSR test off the table entirely.

 Smart Uses (and What's Off-Limits)